SSGoveia/mixedbredie.github.io/pgrouting-workshop.md

       ADD COLUMN rule text,
       ADD COLUMN isolated integer;

 4.2 Create the required indices on the source and target fields for the fast finding of the start and end of the route.
+The source and target fields are populated with the node IDs that are created when the network topology is built later on.

     CREATE INDEX sotn_road_source_idx ON public.sotn_road USING btree(source);
     CREATE INDEX sotn_road_target_idx ON public.sotn_road USING btree(target);

-4.3 Populate the line end coordinate fields.
+4.3 Populate the line end coordinate fields (used in the Astar function).

     UPDATE public.sotn_road
       SET x1 = st_x(st_startpoint(geometry)),